Aliases for CD1D Gene

 External Ids for CD1D Gene

 This gene encodes a divergent member of the CD1 family of transmembrane glycoproteins, which are structurally related to the major histocompatibility complex (MHC) proteins and form heterodimers with beta-2-microglobulin.
 The CD1 proteins mediate the presentation of primarily lipid and glycolipid antigens of self or microbial origin to T cells.
 The human genome contains five CD1 family genes organized in a cluster on chromosome 1.
 The CD1 family members are thought to differ in their cellular localization and specificity for particular lipid ligands.
-The protein encoded by this gene localizes to late endosomes and lysosomes via a tyrosine-based motif in the cytoplasmic tail. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene localizes to late endosomes and lysosomes via a tyrosine-based motif in the cytoplasmic tail.
+Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for CD1D Gene

 CD1D (CD1d Molecule) is a Protein Coding gene.
-Diseases associated with CD1D include mycobacterium malmoense and relapsing polychondritis.
-Among its related pathways are Amoebiasis and TNF Signaling.
-GO annotations related to this gene include receptor activity and cell adhesion molecule binding.
-An important paralog of this gene is CD1C.
+Diseases associated with CD1D include Mycobacterium Malmoense and Glottis Neoplasm.
+Among its related pathways are Hematopoietic cell lineage and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include cell adhesion molecule binding.
+An important paralog of this gene is CD1E.